Sex in advertising: Objectification

-Furthermore, sex in advertising has been criticized for its emphasis on the importance of physical attractiveness and role as mate.
+Furthermore, sex in advertising has been criticized for its emphasis on the importance of physical attractiveness and role as a mate.
 This emphasis has led men and women to value intelligence and general skills less.
 The rise in awareness of sexism portrayed in these types of adverts has led to stricter advertising policies.
 One group that enforces these rules is the Advertising Women of New York association.
 Adverts using highly sexual images containing nudity and unrealistic physiques can lead to self-objectification.
 In turn, this can lead to shame, disgust, appearance anxiety, eating disorders and depression.
 The increase in self-objectification caused by the use of sex in advertising has been found in women and men.
 The latter is not surprising with the increased sexual portrayal of men in advertising.

 Social norms

-Sex in advertising is an accepted marketing technique however it is not unusual for it to cause backlash when it breaks social norms.
+Sex in advertising is an accepted marketing technique, however it is not unusual for it to cause backlash when it breaks social norms.
 In 1995, the Calvin Klein advertising campaign (see section on Calvin Klein, above) that showed teenage models in provocative poses wearing Calvin Klein underwear and jeans was deemed inappropriate and shocking.
 The ads were withdrawn when parents and child welfare groups threatened to protest and Hudson stores did not want their stores associated with the ads.
 It was reported that the U.S. Justice Department was investigating the ad campaign for possible violations of federal child pornography and exploitation laws.
 The Justice Department subsequently decided not to prosecute Calvin Klein for these alleged violations as the DOJ “independently verified that minors were not used as models in the particular photographs that raised questions,” according to Deputy Assistant Atty.
 Gen. Kevin V. Di Gregory.